bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-add.md

-# Add Inventory Document Item catalog.document.element.add
+# Add Product to Inventory Management Document catalog.document.element.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}